netromdk/netromdk.github.io/_posts/2016-09-07-patching-binaries-live-modification.md

 (lldb) exit
 ```

 Another approach is to start LLDB in a wait-for-process state where it will attach once a program with the given process name has been started.
 Something to note, though, is that the address `0x100001164` of before won't work in this example due to how it attaches to the process.
 Instead we use the fact that `main()` is the first function so we can name it in LLDB as `___lldb_unnamed_function1$$score`.
-Also, since it attached to a running program we don't have to start the process so we just continue after setting the break point.
-Finally, because we know that the original `0x100001164` is 36 instructions after the start of `main()` we set a break point using RIP (instruction pointer) with `$rip+36`.
+Also, since it attaches to a running program we don't have to start the process so we just continue after setting the break point.
+Finally, because we know that the original `0x100001164` is 36 instructions after the start of `main()` we set a break point using the RIP (instruction pointer) register with `$rip+36`.

 Create file "waitsetvalue.lldb" with the following contents: